Romain FARGIER

 • Bachelor of International Business & Relations, La Trobe University, Melbourne

-• "The influence of the far right on contemporary political debates," JE, Université Lyon Lumière, April 2025
+• “The Impact of the Far Right on Contemporary Political Debates,” JE, University of Lyon Lumière, April 2025

-• "Far-right YouTubers: the new political professionals," ICCA Campus Condorcet, 20 years of video creation, October 17, 2024.
+• “Far-right YouTubers: The New Political Professionals,” ICCA Campus Condorcet, 20 Years of Video Production, October 17, 2024.

-• "Costs and remuneration of political YouTubers," AFSP Congress, Grenoble, July 5, 2024.
+• “Costs and Compensation for Political YouTubers,” AFSP Conference, Grenoble, July 5, 2024.

-• (In progress) "Alternative Mediatization of Politics: Self-Media, Web TV, and Opinion Channels," book chapter, Cahiers Protagoras, ed.
-L'Harmattan.
+• (In progress) “Alternative Mediatization of Politics: Self-Media, Web TV, and Opinion Channels,” book chapter, Cahiers Protagoras, published by L’Harmattan.

-• "YouTubers: New Activists?"
-Annual Seminar for Doctoral Students and Young Researchers, University of Montpellier, July 2023.
+• “YouTubers: The New Activists?”, Annual Seminar for Doctoral Students and Early-Career Researchers, University of Montpellier, July 2023.

 • “Social Media and Politics,” UTT, Paul-Valéry University, November 2023.

-• "YouTube as a political sphere," 7th International Conference on Social Sciences, University of Ifrane (Morocco), May 2021.
+• “YouTube as a Political Arena,” 7th International Conference on the Social Sciences, University of Ifrane (Morocco), May 2021.

 Selection of articles and media appearances

-• Robby Starbuck: the American activist who wants to bring down woke companies, Le Soir, September 5, 2024
+• Robby Starbuck: The American Activist Who Wants to Take Down "Woke" Companies, Le Soir, September 5, 2024

-• Jordan Bardella on TikTok: "Beneath this amateur format, there are thoughtful elements that have been carefully crafted," Gurvan Kristanadjaja, Libération, June 21, 2024.
+• Jordan Bardella on TikTok: “Beneath this amateurish format, there are well-thought-out elements that have been carefully crafted,” Gurvan Kristanadjaja, Libération, June 21, 2024.

-• "Why internet stars try to avoid talking about politics," Sylvain Trinel and Salomé Ferraris, BFMTV, June 21, 2024.
+• “Why Internet Celebrities Try to Avoid Talking About Politics,” by Sylvain Trinel and Salomé Ferraris, BFMTV, June 21, 2024.

-• Romain Fargier, researcher at CEPEL in Montpellier, Guillaume Roulland, France Bleu Hérault, June 19, 2024.
+• Romain Fargier, researcher at CEPEL in Montpellier, and Guillaume Roulland, France Bleu Hérault, June 19, 2024.

-• TikTok, a political communication tool with an impact on elections, Agence France Presse, 20 Minutes, June 13, 2024.
+• TikTok, a political communication tool with a significant impact on elections, Agence France-Presse, 20 Minutes, June 13, 2024.

-• He is not just a rising politician.
-He is a celebrity, and he knows how to captivate his audience, Julie Schneider, Berlingske, March 21, 2024.
+• He’s not just a rising political star.
+He’s a celebrity, and he knows how to captivate his audience, Julie Schneider, Berlingske, March 21, 2024.

 • The far right is the clear winner: If it were up to TikTok and Facebook, they would win the election tomorrow, Julie Schneider, Berlingske, March 20, 2024.

-• Europe’s far right uses TikTok to win youth vote, Clothilde Goujard, Elisa Braun, and Mark Scott, Politico, March 17, 2024.
+• Europe’s Far Right Uses TikTok to Win the Youth Vote, by Clothilde Goujard, Elisa Braun, and Mark Scott, Politico, March 17, 2024.

-• Far-right political influencers emerge from the shadows, France Culture, June 26, 2021.
+• Far-right political influencers are stepping out of the shadows, France Culture, June 26, 2021.

-• How France’s new wave of extreme-right influencers led to Macron’s humiliating slap, The Telegraph, June 13, 2021.
+• How France’s new wave of far-right influencers led to Macron’s humiliating slap, The Telegraph, June 13, 2021.

 Skills